-#5.
-Be upfront from the beginning about what roles will entail.
+5. Be upfront from the start about roles.

 Communication cures all.
 If you want to increase overall employee satisfaction so they stay longer, laying all your cards on the table from the beginning is an effective way to do so.
 Be transparent about salary, potential raises, work culture, typical hours of operation, whether or not your team works weekends, and other important details.

 This way, it’s up to the candidate to decide whether or not they’d be a good fit for the position—increasing the chances you continue to hire people who are assets to your company culture as opposed to detriments.

 In order for employees to improve and make strides to become better at what they do, companies need to measure their performance along the way.
 More importantly, employers and managers must make sure employees know exactly what they’re being measured against, how they’re tracking towards those goals, and what the rewards are for exceeding those goals—whether that’s a raise, promotion, or an extra day of PTO.

 This doesn’t mean you have to meticulously measure every little aspect of the employee’s job and only be focused on the numbers, but there should be a way to monitor progress.
 One proven way to do this is by holding regular performance reviews for team members, which can be done quarterly, semiannually or annually.
 Most HR software, from ADP to Workday to BirdDogHR, have performance review software available on their platform.